EttusResearch/uhd/host/docs/transport.rst

 ------------------------------------------------------------------------
 USB Transport (LibUSB)
 ------------------------------------------------------------------------
-The USB transport is implemented with libusb.
+The USB transport is implemented with LibUSB.
-Libusb provides an asynchronous API for USB bulk transfers.
+LibUSB provides an asynchronous API for USB bulk transfers.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Transport parameters